- UX for AI

 Baby steps.

-The time will, of course, be as unkind as it can possibly be to any new product named “rabbit” that is produced by a company called “Teenage Engineering” (if disabled comments on the launch video on YouTube after only two days out is any guide…) However, this author is of the opinion that r1 is a very clever ChatGPT wrapper built on top of the usual phone OS+apps play that has basically remained unchanged since the first release of the iPhone in 2007, for almost 17 years!
+The time will, of course, be as unkind as it can possibly be to any new product named “rabbit” that is produced by a company called “Teenage Engineering” (if the influencer backlash and disabled comments on the launch video on YouTube is any guide…) However, this author is of the opinion that r1 is a very clever ChatGPT wrapper built on top of the usual phone OS+apps play that has basically remained unchanged since the first release of the iPhone in 2007, for almost 17 years!

 Apps Must Die